Mickey42302/VaultPerms/README.md

 ## Permissions
 * vault.admin
+  - Determines if a player should have access to the administrative tools.
+* vault.update
-  - Determines if a player should receive the update notices
+  - Determines if a player should receive the update notices.

 ## License
 Copyright (C) 2011-2018 Morgan Humes <morgan@lanaddict.com>